MP Estate Planning UK

 A well-appointed home office, sunlight streaming through tall windows.
 An elderly person sits at a desk, carefully reviewing legal documents.
 On the desk, a will and other estate planning paperwork.
 Bookshelves line the walls, filled with law books and finance guides.
 The lighting is warm and inviting, creating a contemplative atmosphere.
 The camera angle is slightly elevated, conveying the gravity and importance of the scene.
 Details like a potted plant, a framed family photo, and a mug of tea add personal touches.
 The overall impression is one of careful consideration and a thoughtful approach to inheritance tax planning.

-By understanding the role of a will in inheritance tax planning, you can take proactive steps to minimize the tax burden on your loved ones.
-We recommend consulting with a professional to ensure that your will is structured in a way that optimizes your estate’s tax position.
+By understanding the role of a will in inheritance tax planning, you can take proactive steps to minimise the tax burden on your loved ones.
+We recommend consulting with a specialist to ensure that your will is structured to optimise your estate’s tax position — and to consider whether a lifetime trust should sit alongside it for complete protection.

 Using Financial Products to Mitigate Tax